Best daily deals

 Google Nest Mini review: The verdict

-If you already have a Google Home, Mini, or Hub there’s no reason to replace it with the Nest Mini.
-Yes, the new speaker sounds better, but it’s not worth forking out additional cash if you’re satisfied with what you own.
-If you’re buying your first in-home, Assistant-powered speaker, make sure you get the Nest Mini and not the older Home Mini.
-The older version should no longer be available, but check the box just in case.
+If you already have a Google Home, Home Mini, or Home Hub, there’s no reason to replace it with the Nest Mini.
+Yes the new speaker sounds better than a Home Mini, but it’s not worth forking out the additional cash so long as you’re satisfied with what you own.
+If you’re buying your first Assistant-powered speaker however, do make sure you get the Nest Mini and not its older sibling.
+The latter should no longer be available, but check the box just in case.

 If you already have a Google-powered speaker that you like, there's no reason to replace it with the Nest Mini.